brandnetworks/datadog-flask-blueprint/README.md

 # datadog-flask-blueprint
-A blueprint class for Sending metrics to Datadog
+A blueprint class for sending metrics to Datadog.

+v0.0.1

 ## Install